First Corinthians 7:1–24 . . .

 Marriage

-Apostle Paul begins his discourse on "marriage" with a puzzling statement: "It is good for a man not to have sexual relations with a woman."
-This was probably a statement made by the Corinthian Christians, which they asked Paul to agree with (7:1, see below).
-It appears here that Paul clarifies the principal of purity.
+Apostle Paul begins his discourse on “marriage” with a puzzling statement: “It is good for a man not to have sexual relations with a woman.”
+This was probably a statement made by the Corinthian Christians, about which they wrote to Paul to see if he agreed (7:1, shown at the bottom of this page).
+It appears here that Paul is about to clarify the principal of “purity.”

-Why would the Corinthian Christians suggest complete celibacy?
-Perhaps they figured that if sexual immorality was such a danger (as documented in last week's summary of 1 Corinthians 6:12–20), then one could be more pure by abstaining from sex altogether, even in marriage.
+Why would the Corinthian believers suggest complete celibacy?
+Perhaps they figured that if sexual immorality was such a danger (as documented in last week’s commentary of 6:12–20), then one could be more pure by abstaining from sex altogether, even in marriage.
 In vv.
-3–6, Paul focusses on mutual sexual responsibility in marriage, telling the Corinthian Christians the following.
+3–6, Paul focuses on mutual sexual responsibility in marriage, telling the Corinthian Christians the following.

 (b) The wife doesn’t have authority over her own body but yields it to her husband; similarly, the husband doesn’t have authority over his own body but yields it to his wife.